austinyu/ujson5/docs/start_encoding.md

 > JSON5 is an extension to the popular JSON file format that aims to be easier to write and maintain by hand (e.g. for config files).

-Comments extraction is a very handy feature if you are going to use `TypeDict` to validate your config files.
-Just make sure to comment your `TypeDict` attributes and `ujson5` will take care of propagating your comments to the JSON5 output so that you can easily maintain your config files.
+Comments extraction is a very handy feature if you are going to use class based data model to represent your config files.
+Just make sure to comment your class based data model attributes and `ujson5` will take care of propagating your comments to the JSON5 output so that you can easily maintain your config files.

 Here is a more complex example involving composite and inherited TypedDicts: